1newstar/OracleScripts/Docs/sources/DatabaseHandover.rst

     CONFIGURE BACKUP OPTIMIZATION ON;
     CONFIGURE CONTROLFILE AUTOBACKUP ON;
     CONFIGURE CONTROLFILE AUTOBACKUP FORMAT FOR DEVICE TYPE DISK TO     '\\backman01\RMANBackup\backups\cfg\autobackup\%F';
-    CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY;
+    CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY BACKED UP 2 TIMES TO DISK;

     **Note** the location of the autobackup of the controlfile is subject to change as and when the backup devices, aka the ``Z:\`` drive, are fully up and working.

+    **Note** *All* the primary databases have the archivelog deletion policy set as shown above, and *all* the standby databases have 'CONFIGURE ARCHIVELOG DELETION POLICY TO APPLIED ON ALL STANDBY' instead as we don't backup from the standby databases - unless they are running as primary of course.
+This parameter will require changing when we perform a switchover.

 CFGAUDIT